 31And he will send out his angels with a loud trumpet blast, and they will gather together his chosen ones from the four winds, from the one end of heaven to the other end of it.

-32“Now learn this parable from the fig tree: when its branch has become tender and sprouts its leaves, you know that the summer is near.
+32“Now learn this parable from the fig tree: as soon as its branch becomes tender and sprouts its leaves, you know that summer is near.

-34Truly I say to you, this generation will absolutely not pass away until all these things come to pass.
+34Truly I say to you, this generation will absolutely not pass away until all these things have happened.

 35Heaven and earth will pass away, but my words will absolutely not pass away.

-36“But about that day and hour no one knows; not the angels of heaven, nor the Son, but the Father alone.
+36“But no one knows about that day and hour, not the angels of heaven, nor the Son, but only the Father alone.

 37For as in the days of Noah, so will be the coming of the Son of Man.